GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/faq-and-challenges.md

 ## <a id="sovereignty-concerns"></a>Sovereignty and National Interests

+*The Treaty's approach to sovereignty recognizes that existing power holders will not voluntarily surrender influence without equivalent value in return.
+However, all strategic transition mechanisms—including enhanced roles for existing powers in emerging governance domains—are designed with robust democratic safeguards, performance accountability, and sunset provisions to ensure they serve broader democratization rather than entrenching privilege.
+These arrangements represent temporary bridges to more equitable governance, not permanent accommodations.*

 ### "Doesn't this create world government that undermines national sovereignty?"

 **Short Answer**: No. The Treaty creates enhanced international cooperation, not world government.
 Nations retain domestic authority while pooling sovereignty for planetary challenges that no single nation can address alone.